YueyingDong/YD2023_code4Paper/README.md

 -------------------------processing-------------------------------

-> raw data will be publically shared upon publication.
 >
 readEL: readin and transform the eyelink file into trial x time structure, ready it for subsequent processing. (note: this code runs on the raw data, which is not included in this repo.)